 Note: The Defense Health Agency requires the managed care support contractors to monitor monthly access to care to 29 different specialties; for the purposes of this review, we analyzed access to care to the top 10 specialties in the West Region, based on volume of referrals, between Jan.
 1, 2018, and Dec.
 31, 2021.
 This included data for years prior to the onset of the COVID-19 pandemic, as well as during the pandemic.
 Additionally, the average days to care represents the averages of the number of days from the date the referral was approved to the date of the patient's first appointment.
-The managed care support contractors do not track access data for any follow-up appointments associated with the referral, as patients are responsible for scheduling those appointments with their providers.
+The managed care support contractors do not track access data for any follow-up appointments with their providers.